WOUND THEORY

 “When logic fails, emotion leads.
 Wound Theory helps us understand why.”

-Eric Conklin is a cybersecurity professional and independent researcher whose work bridges emotional psychology, political identity, and digital behavior.
-With a background in red teaming and adversary emulation, he has spent years studying not just how systems are breached—but why people fall for the breach.His development of Wound Theory grew out of a lifelong curiosity about human behavior and a drive to uncover the emotional roots of identity, leadership loyalty, and societal dysfunction.
-Drawing from trauma-informed psychology, attachment theory, and lived experience, Eric explores how unhealed emotional wounds shape everything from politics to phishing.He is currently sharing this framework with psychologists, researchers, and security professionals to spark new conversations across disciplines.“Understanding behavior starts with understanding pain — and from there, we can build clarity, safety, and truth.”
+Eric Conklin is a cybersecurity professional with an M.S. in Cybersecurity and the lead operator of a Fortune 20 red team.
+As an independent researcher, his work bridges emotional psychology, political identity, and digital behavior—focusing not just on how systems are breached, but why people fall for the breach in the first place.Eric developed Wound Theory out of a lifelong fascination with human behavior and a drive to uncover the emotional roots of leadership loyalty, social engineering, and societal dysfunction.
+Drawing from trauma-informed psychology, attachment theory, and lived experience, his work explores how unhealed emotional wounds shape everything from phishing susceptibility to political extremism.He is actively sharing this framework with psychologists, cybersecurity leaders, and behavioral researchers to spark new conversations across disciplines.
+Eric is also a participant in the Corps of Depth Healers, a certification program founded by existential psychologist Dr. Kirk Schneider, which deepens his work through a focus on emotional depth and humanistic insight.“Understanding behavior starts with understanding pain — and from there, we can build clarity, safety, and truth.”